|The memorable last image of ROMAN SPRING OF MRS. STONE (1961)

 12. Marius Goring as Conductor 71 - A Matter of Life and Death (1946)

-He lost his head "in the second germinal of the so-called French revolution." and so, being French, is secretly on the side of the British WW2 bombardier (David Niven) he was supposed to collect as he plummeted sans parachute into the Channel.
+He lost his head "in the second germinal of the so-called French revolution." and so, being French, Goring's fey psychopomp is secretly on the side of the British WW2 bombardier (David Niven), whom he was supposed to collect after he he plummeted sans parachute into your so-called English Channel.
 It's that British fog!
-In the meantime Niven has survived and washed up ashore and fallen in love with radio operator Kim Hunter, a Yank!
-Along with the great Roger Livesy they form a kind of allied front in arguing against the necessity of Niven's going at his appointed time.
-The French may be many things, but when it comes to love they are always on its side - prizing it even above death.
-A big trial begins and though gets a bit windy with long Raymond Massey declarations of the superiority of Bostonians to the accursed British (he's a Boston patriot from the American Revolution) it's so lovingly and creatively detailed anything like a windbaggy stretch is forgiven and indulged with a merrye twinkle.
-And Goring's mix of having a duty to perform and being won over, as we all are by Niven's (he's never been better) and Hunter's romance, which hangs in the balance along with Niven's life as his case goes on upstairs and he receives life-or-death brain surgery down below.
+In the meantime Niven hs fallen in love with radio operator Kim Hunter, a Yank!
+So he should get a pass!
+Along with the great Roger Livesy as Hunter's platonic pal, a brain surgeon, they form a kind of allied foursome front in arguing against the necessity of Niven's going at his appointed time.
+The French may be many things, but when it comes to l'amor hey are always on its side - prizing it even above death.
+A big trial begins in heaven, and Goring's mix of having a duty to perform and being won over, as we all are by Niven's (he's never been better) and Hunter's (always great) romance, as his case is argued on up the heavenly stairs, and he receives life-or-death brain surgery down below.

-Goring is great fun in the role, those horror movie eyes alight with merriment he hardly seems at all like the self-centered composer romantic interest in THE RED SHOES.
-The Archers's heaven is a an impersonal black and white indoctrination center with lots of room and Roman architecture, while Great Britain is the Jack Cardiff Technicolor reverie (reversing the OZ equation).
+His horror movie eyes alight with merriment, Goring hardly seems at all like the self-centered composer romantic interest in THE RED SHOES.
+The Archers's heaven is a an impersonal black and white indoctrination center with lots of elbow room and industrial/Roman architecture; Great Britain is the Jack Cardiff Technicolor reverie (reversing the OZ equation).
 Each scene of stout-hearted wartime life along the shore is so beautiful it seems like heaven.
 So Conductor 71, while embarrassed by his failure to bring Niven in on schedule, secretly appreciates being compelled to linger.
 He even jokes "Do you play chess?
 We could play.... every day," as if riffing on a film still eleven years from being made.